Konfigurasi Locale Sistem dan Papan Tik

 These settings can be made by modifying the

 file or by using the localectl utility.
-Also, you can use the
+You can also set

 System-wide locale settings are stored in the

 systemd daemon.
 The locale settings

 /etc/locale.conf are inherited by every service or user,

 unless individual programs or individual users override them.

 The basic file format of